What we collect, and what we don't.

 Guest data.
 When a host sends a packet, the guest reviews and signs it.
 To do that we collect the guest's name and email address, the IP addresses recorded when they open and when they sign, the drawn-signature image, and a two-event audit trail of the open and sign events.
 We also store a SHA-256 hash of the exact packet text the guest signed.
 Guests are not PreArrive account holders — their data is collected on behalf of the host who sent the packet.

 We also keep ordinary server logs and first-party analytics about how the marketing site and app are used.
+Google Analytics 4 runs only after a marketing-site visitor chooses Accept all in the cookie banner.
 We do not run third-party ad or tracking pixels.

 Bot-challenge signals.
 The help-widget escalation form runs Cloudflare Turnstile to block automated abuse.
 Turnstile collects the visitor's IP address and a set of browser and device signals (challenge solve patterns, hardware characteristics, header values) to score whether the request looks human.
 We do not see those signals; Cloudflare returns only a pass/fail token.
 Cloudflare's processing of this data is governed by the Cloudflare Turnstile Privacy Addendum, which is incorporated into this policy by reference.